Justype/modules/README.md

 Most of my scripts are **version independent**.
 It will automatically download the same version as the file name.
 If a new version is available, simply copy the old one to a file named that version.

 For example, `sra-tools` version `3.2.1` comes out. `cp build-scripts/sra-tools/3.1.1 build-scripts/sra-tools/3.2.1`.
 Then run that script.
+(You can also use hard link, symlink will not work)

 #### Do use `sbatch` to install